ajfagan/AJNewton/meeting-notes/patankar/soma-nicha-spatial/notes-30-july-24/notes.md

 Normal endometrial tissue + endometriosis + liver, 6 samples in each, minus failures No human samples were sent.
 Some did not pass QC.
-Main comparison, endometriosis vs normal within the same macac.
+Main comparison, endometriosis vs normal within the same macaque.

 I don't need to be as involved